Inji Hanim: Marriage

 Like Muhammad Ali and his grandson Isma'il Pasha, Sa'id was attuned to international opinion and "courted publicity."
 Inji may be an early example of the "diplomatic wife", the wife that Ottoman statesman in the later nineteenth century designated as the one to receive the wives of foreign diplomats and other lady visitors.
 Indeed, she acquired her fame among Europeans mainly due to her willingness to receive visits by foreign women, who admired her beauty and intelligence.

 She was known for her kind and courteous manners towards Europeans.
 She had always been particularly accessible to strangers, was an admirably mistress in her own house, and was universally popular among all classes.
 She has been mentioned in the books of several European travelers who have had the privilege of visiting her.

 Miss Matinaeu speaks of her in 1845 as "the lovely wife of Sa'id Pasha", who saw her first in 1872.
 Inji Hanim was a beauty on the wane.
 She had a considerable attraction, a commanding height and dignified deportment made her conspicuous in any assembly.
 She had adopted in her palace many European improvements which conduced to sanitary reform, and her table was served à la franque; but she, in her own person, kept to the native fashion of dressing.

 Widowhood and death

-After Sa'id's death in 1863, Inji never remarried, and took center stage at the splendid parties and receptions to which the khedive invited dazzling European society.
+After Sa'id's death in 1863, Inji never remarried, and took center stage at the parties and receptions to which the khedive invited European society.

 She died at Alexandria on 5 September 1890.
 She was buried in the Nabi Daniel Mosque, Alexandria, and was later reburied in the Al-Rifa'i Mosque, Cairo, Egypt.